solo-system/solo-system.github.io/hardware_options.md

 Note that the Raspberry Pi zero and zero-W require a USB adapter to be able to connect to normal USB soundcards/microphones.
 When I bought my pi-zeros they came with such an adapter included, but you should check.
-These 2 "zero" versions of the raspberry pi also lack "header pins" which are what the clock modules attach to.
+These 2 "zero" versions of the Raspberry Pi also lack "header pins" which are what the clock modules attach to.
 Again, my pi-zeros arrived with separate header pins that I soldered on to the board so I could then attach the clock module.
 But that's not for everyone.
 Other versions of the Pi don't have these quirks.